-The idea behind Visual IVR is quite simple: To replace the traditional phone menu with a simple visual interface on a web or mobile device.
-Although the idea is simple, there is not clear agreement on what “Visual IVR” covers.
+The idea behind Visual IVR (now referred to as Web Call-Backs) is quite simple: To replace the traditional phone menu with a simple visual interface on a web or mobile device.
+Although the idea is simple, there is not clear agreement on what “Visual IVR/Web Call-Backs” covers.

 Tobias wrote a post recently titled, “Why Visual IVR is a Bad Idea”.
 Part of his criticism is that “Re-using a name with negative connotation might not be the best way to generate excitement about the capabilities of (mobile) customer service available …”

 Listen to Tobias elaborate on his reasoning behind this and what the other panelists have to say.

 What factors have kept Web Call-Backs from proliferating?

 Mobile apps have a very disappointing approach to the important task of getting a customer connected with a live agent.
 Many of the apps available today simply present a company’s phone number.

 You pay a lot of money for a smartphone and, when you think about it, apps that do this aren’t that smart.
 By simply showing a phone number apps throw away all the potential of smartphone’s advanced interface.

 Listen to Max talk about what factors have kept Web Call-Backs from proliferating, and hear what the other panelists have to say.

 Finally, some good examples of Web Call-Backs!
 Listen to Shai and Tobias as they explain why these examples best illustrate the concept of Web Call-Backs/Visual IVR.